PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Related Work

 We draw inspiration from pivot-based modeling.
-The pivot definition relies on labeled source-domain data and unlabeled target-domain data.
-In particular, good pivots are ones that are correlative with the task label.
+The pivot definition relies on labeled source domain data and unlabeled source and target domain data (which is unavailable in our setup).
+Particularly, good pivots are ones that are correlated with the task label.
+Hence, pivot features are typically applied to tasks which offer meaningful correlations between words and the task label, such as sentiment classification.
+For other types of tasks, pivots may be difficult to apply.
+Consider the \textit{MNLI} dataset, where the task is to understand the directional relation between a pair of sentences (entailment, contradiction or neutral).
+In such a task it is unlikely to find meaningful correlations between single words and the label.
 Instead, we define task-invariant DRFs, features which are highly correlated with the identity of the domain.
-Note, that domains are highly correlated with words, and hence our DRFs are lexical in nature.
+Since domains are highly correlated with words, our DRFs are lexical in nature.

-We next discuss multi-source DA, a setting that considers more than one source domain.
-In this work we utilize multiple source domains to achieve better generalization to unknown target domains, although our method can also be applied when a single source is available.
+Our proposed approach is an important step forward from pivots, as our model generates DRF sequences of unrestricted lengths, instead of focusing on individual words.
+Moreover, pivots are typically applied in single source setups, and while our method can operate with a single source domain, we utilize multiple source domains to facilitate generalization to unknown target domains.

 \paragraph{Multi-Source Domain Adaptation} Most existing \textit{multi-source DA} methods follow the setup definitions of unsupervised DA, while considering more than one source domain.
 A prominent approach is to fuse models from several sources.
 Early work trained a classifier for each domain and assumed all source domains are equally important for a test example \citep{DBLP:conf/acl/LiZ08, DBLP:conf/cikm/LuoZHXH08}.
 More recently, adversarial-based methods used unlabeled data to align the source domains to the target domains \citep{DBLP:conf/iclr/0002ZWCMG18, DBLP:conf/naacl/ChenC18}.
 Meanwhile, \citet{DBLP:conf/acl/KimSK17} and \citet{DBLP:conf/emnlp/GuoSB18} explicitly weighted a Mixture of Experts (MoE) model based on the relationship between a target example and each source domain.
-However, \citet{wright2020transformer} followed this work and tested a variety of weighting approaches on a Transfomers-based MoE.
-They found a naive expert-averaging approach to be very effective.
+However, \citet{wright2020transformer} followed this work and tested a variety of weighting approaches on a Transfomers-based MoE and found a naive weighting approach to be very effective.